MCU Connection Guide

 Step 5: Verify Main MCU Connection

-After completing the main MCU configuration, verify if the connection is successful:
+After completing the main MCU configuration, verify the connection is successful:

 - Open the Fluidd interface, click

-Micro-Controllerinformation underMcu Information. - Verify Main Controller Model: Confirm the displayed model matches the actual main controller model of your mainboard.
+Micro-Controllerinformation underMcu Information - Check the main control model: Confirm that the displayed model matches the actual main control model of your mainboard

-Micro-Controllermust display an H723-related model. - If the display is incorrect or unrecognized, please check the previous configuration steps.
+Micro-Controllermust display an H723-related model - If the display is incorrect or unrecognizable, please check the previous configuration steps

 Step 6: Add Toolboard MCU

-- Edit Configuration File: Add the toolboard configuration at the very bottom of the
+- Edit the configuration file: Add the toolboard configuration at the bottom of the

-Names like mcu1, mcu2 in the configuration are only used to temporarily distinguish different devices.
-You can completely customize these names, just ensure they remain unique within the configuration file.
+Names like mcu1, mcu2 in the configuration are only for temporary differentiation.
+You can fully customize these names, just ensure they are unique in the configuration file.

 Configuration Format: